Landcare on the Mornington Peninsula

 - Protecting habitat and waterways

 - Field days and workshops

-Locally, eleven Landcare groups make up the Mornington Peninsula Landcare Network.
-The network was established to assist local Landcare groups with large-scale projects, collaboration on cross-boundary issues and developing biolinks across the landscape.
+On the Mornington Peninsula, twelve Landcare groups make up the Mornington Peninsula Landcare Network.
+The network was established to assist local Landcare groups with large-scale projects, collaboration on cross-boundary projects and developing biolinks across the landscape.

-To find out more or get involved visit the Mornington Peninsula Landcare Network website or contact the Shire's Landcare Facilitator Chantal Morton on email@example.com
+To find out more or get involved visit the Mornington Peninsula Landcare Network website or contact the Shire's Landcare Facilitator Chantal Morton: email firstname.lastname@example.org

 You can also search the Volunteering Mornington Peninsula website for other environmental care volunteering opportunities.